wbira/blog.content/content/posts/cloudwatch-dashboard.md

 }
 ```

-Let's create Go binary running command form Makefile
+Let's create Go binary running command form Makefile.

 ```bash
 make build
 ```

-And then simply deploy our example stack to AWS using SAM
+And then simply deploy our example stack to AWS using SAM.

 ```bash
 sam deploy \